Apple iOS 12 at WWDC 2018: The features that you might have missed

 Apple iOS 12: QR code reader

 Apple is also improving the QR code reader in the Camera app, which now highlights QR codes in the frame.
-Apple says this will make it easier to scan the code.
+Apple says this will make it easier to scan codes.

 Apple iOS 12 and Critical alerts